The Mark of Zorro chapter 35 The clash of blades again

 “What do you mean to do?”

-He watched while the two chairs were placed and the and his host had seated themselves.
+He watched while the two chairs were placed and the governor and his host had seated themselves.
 And then he stepped nearer Captain Ramón.

 “You insulted a pure and innocent girl, comandante!” he said.
 “For that, you shall fight!
 Your scratched shoulder is healed now, and you wear your blade by your side!
 Such a man as you is not fit to breathe God’s pure air!
 The country is better for your absence!
 On your feet, señor, and on guard!”

 Captain Ramón was white with rage.
 He knew that he was ruined.
 He had been forced to confess that he had lied.
-He had heard the remove his rank.
+He had heard the governor remove his rank.
 And this man before him had been the cause of all of it!

 Perhaps, in his anger, he could kill this Señor Zorro, stretch this Curse of Capistrano on the floor with his life blood flowing away.
 Perhaps, if he did that, his excellency would relent.